-In my role at CPA Newfoundland and Labrador, as well as my involvement in regional and national initiatives, it is paramount that we maintain the reputation of the profession, deliver the resources our members have grown to expect, as well as enhance the profile of the profession, ultimately improving member pride and engagement.
+In my role at CPA Newfoundland and Labrador, as well as my involvement in national initiatives, it is paramount that we maintain the reputation of the profession, deliver the resources our members have grown to expect, as well as enhance the profile of the profession, ultimately improving member pride and engagement.
 This is a strategic focus for the organization both provincially and nationally in the year ahead.

-Jason Hillyard, CPA, CGA Chief Executive Officer July 26th, 2023
+Jason Hillyard, CPA, CGA Chief Executive Officer August 12th, 2024